orchestral/asset/README.md

 ## Installation

+To install through composer, simply run the following command:

+    composer require "orchestra/asset=~3.0"

+### Manual Installation

-To install through composer, simply put the following in your `composer.json` file:
+You can also manually put the following in your `composer.json` file:

 ```json
 {